 Like braces, your dentures will feel like a foreign object at first.
 It may even seem embarrassing to learn how to speak or eat naturally while wearing them.
 It's normal to incur a little shock and discomfort as you're getting used to this, but keep in mind it won't last forever.

 As you become accustomed to speaking and eating, patience is key.
-Depending on the amount of extractions needed, according to the American College of Prosthodontists, expect the area to be sore for several weeks after the surgery.
+According to the American Dental Association (ADA), it is not unusual to experience minor soreness after getting new dentures.
 Visits to your dentist to readjust your dentures can help relieve some discomfort in the meantime.
 Also, consider taking out your dentures every four hours or so as your gums and jaw are still getting used to them.

 In this early phase of wear, however, don't forego nutritious foods for more forgiving, processed items.
 "Lost teeth don't have to mean lost health," assures the American Dental Association (ADA).
 While chewing smaller portions can make it easier to bite down, start with softer foods that are easy to chew at first and take time to work up to items that are harder – like red meat or apples.

 Taking a page from professional speech therapists, per Articulate Technologies, music is a great form of speech training.
 With your new dentures, try singing along to your favorite music during the day.
 Techniques like singing smooth, fluid phrases at slower rates can help you get used to forming certain words more easily so your dentures won't feel like a hindrance.

 Your buccinator muscles are your cheek muscles, which help direct the food in your mouth as you prepare to swallow.
 So, like working out any body part, building these muscles in the first few weeks (or prior to getting your dentures) can give you more control over your meals while eating.

 If you continue to have cheek pain, it can be a sign of ill-fitting dentures as well.
 Be sure to schedule a dentist visit if you feel any ongoing discomfort.